shivamAgarwal1771/docs/README.md

     return Math.floor(10000 + Math.random() * 90000); // Random 5-digit number
   };

-  // Update metadata when any input field changes const handleFieldChange = (field, value) => {
+  // Update the local state when any input field changes const handleFieldChange = (field, value) => {
-    // Update the local state for metadata setLocalMetadata(prevState => {
+    setLocalMetadata(prevState => {
       const updatedMetadata = { ...prevState, [field]: value };

-      // Always update the 'code' field with a random 5-digit code if it's not already set if (field !== "code") {
+      // If the field is not 'code', always generate a random code and set it if (field !== "code") {
-        updatedMetadata.code = generateRandomCode();
+        updatedMetadata.code = updatedMetadata.code || generateRandomCode(); // Only generate if it's not set
       }

-      // Update the 'channel' field to "Voice" updatedMetadata.channel = "Voice";
+      // Always update 'channel' to "Voice"
+      updatedMetadata.channel = "Voice";

-      // Call the parent handler to update metadata handleInput(updatedMetadata); // Send the whole metadata object including the code
+      // Call the parent handler to update metadata handleInput(updatedMetadata);

       return updatedMetadata;
     });
   };

   useEffect(() => {
-    setLocalMetadata(metadata); // Update local state whenever the metadata prop changes }, [metadata]);
+    // Ensure 'code' is always set when metadata is first received as a prop if (!metadata.code) {
+      metadata.code = generateRandomCode(); // Assign random code if not already present }
+    setLocalMetadata(metadata);
+  }, [metadata]);

   return (